About me

 and create the feeling of “this is made for me” that can last beyond the year of 2025 .

-Just graduated from M:IPD @ UPenn, I experimented with ways to connect design / creative decisions to tangible business outcome.
+Graduated from M:IPD @ UPenn, I experimented with ways to connect design / creative decisions to tangible business outcome.

 Design gave me the space to do things I truly want: to move faster, think differently, make things with my hands, and actually see the impact.
 My obsession became impossible to ignore.
-So, I pivoted (the best decision I’ve ever made)
+So, I pivoted (the best decision I’ve ever made).

 Looking back, it all connects.
 I grew up in a family doing furniture small business, and surrounded by well-designed furnitures, and felt the most excited with artsy and creative things.
 While majored in public health, I kept in touch with my creative sides through photography and courses such as graphic design, sculpture, architecture drawing, etc.